Notes on the Geography of Tanzania: Zanzibar

 And the furnishings?
 Probably from India but along European lines.

-Just in case the Sultan needed a bit of reminding about who was in charge, on the occasion of the signing of a commercial treaty with Austria-Hungary in 1887 he was given this portrait of Elizabeth, the empress of the Austrian-Hungarian Empire.
+On the occasion of the signing of a commercial treaty with Austria-Hungary in 1887, the sultan was given this portrait of Elizabeth, the empress of the Austrian-Hungarian Empire.
 Unfortunately for the perpetuation of the myth of European invincibility, she was assassinated in 1898.

 The most authentic touch may be the graveyards surrounding the palace.